xianminx/xianminx.github.com/data/blog/2012-06-24-android-contact-provider-in-deep.md

 profile.db-journal
 ```

 The most important and the central database here is `contacts2.db`.
 To view what's in this database, you can utilize the tool called `sqlite3` provided by Google.
 This is the [link](http://developer.android.com/tools/help/sqlite3.html) to the official description of the tool.
 This tool is under /system/bin/ by default in Android.
-But in case you cannot find it on you device, you can use Eclipse SQLite Plugin to visualize the table structure and data.
-See this article [Browse an Android Emulator SQLite Database in Eclipse](http://www.tylerfrankenstein.com/browse-android-emulator-sqlite-database-eclipse)for help.
+But in case you cannot find it on your device, you can use Eclipse SQLite Plugin to visualize the table structure and data.
+See this article [Browse an Android Emulator SQLite Database in Eclipse](http://www.tylerfrankenstein.com/browse-android-emulator-sqlite-database-eclipse) for help.

 To view the db under command line, execute: